nicehash/NiceHashMiner-Archived/README.md

 - For CPU mining our tpruvot's forked cpuminer has been used from here: https://github.com/nicehash/cpuminer-multi (compiled with MingW64).
 - For NVIDIA 5.x and 6.x cards, sp's fork of ccminer has been used from here: https://github.com/sp-hash/ccminer.
 - For NVIDIA 2.1 and 3.x (older cards), tpruvot's fork of ccminer has been used from here: https://github.com/tpruvot/ccminer.
+- Special Decred ccminer forked from tpruvot's ccminer has been used from here: https://github.com/nicehash/ccminer-tpruvot.
 - Optimized Lyra2REv2 ccminer developed by Nanashi Meiyo-Meijin: https://github.com/nicehash/ccminer-nanashi.
 - For AMD cards, sgminer has been used from here: https://github.com/sgminer-dev/sgminer.
 - For Ethereum miner, Genoil's fork of ethminer has been used from here: https://github.com/nicehash/cpp-ethereum.